-For standard and expedited plan appeals (first level appeal) For standard and expedited State Fair Hearing appeals (second level appeal) O Within 10 calendar days of the date you receive the notice of action from the plan or the intended effective date of the plan's action, you file your first level appeal orally or in writing AND you request Within 10 calendar days of the date you receive the first level appeal notice of action from the plan or the intended effective date of the plan's action, you file your second level appeal in writing AND you request continuation of continuation of benefits pending the outcome of your first level appeal, orally or in writing; and The appeal involves the termination, suspension, or reduction of a previously authorized course of treatment; and The service was ordered by an authorized provider; and The original authorization period for the service has not expired. benefits pending the outcome of one or both your first and/or second level appeal, orally or in writing If you did not request continuation of benefits during your first level appeal with the plan, the following conditions also apply: The appeal involves the termination, suspension, or reduction of a previously authorized course of treatment; and The service was ordered by an authorized provider; and The original authorization period for the service has not expired.
+For standard and expedited plan appeals (first level appeal) For standard and expedited State Fair Hearing appeals (second level appeal) o Within 10 calendar day you receive the notice from the plan or the ineffective date of the plan you file your first leve or in writing AND you continuation of benefit ys of the date of action itended an's action, I appeal orally i request ts pending the Within 10 calendar days of the date you receive the first level appeal notice of action from the plan or the intended effective date of the plan's action, you file your second level appeal in writing AND you request continuation of benefits pending the outcome of one or outcome of your first orally or in writing; at the suspension, or reduction authorized course of tree authorized provider; an The original authorization the service has not expired. e termination, n of a previously eatment; and d by an d on period for both your first and/or second level appeal, orally or in writing If you did not request continuation of benefits during your first level appeal with the plan, the following conditions also apply: The appeal involves the termination, suspension, or reduction of a previously authorized course of treatment; and The service was ordered by an authorized provider; and The original authorization period for the service has not expired.